maxi7524/MSIAutoEncoderWrapper/README.md

 ### System packages

-To use the imzML readers, install the system libraries required by `m2aia` and OpenSlide.
+To use the `m2aia` imzML readers, install the system libraries and OpenSlide.
 The following command supports Debian and Ubuntu systems: